-According to a newspaper report of the time, thousands lined the streets as Strauss’s coffin passed and the reporter described the procession as the largest since the funeral of the famous court painter, Hans Makart, who died in 1884.
+According to a newspaper report of the time, thousands lined the streets as Johann Strauss’s coffin passed through the city, and the reporter described the procession as the largest since the funeral of the famous court painter, Hans Makart, who died in 1884.

 Johann Strauss 1825-1899 and his wife Adele 1856-1930